-- the candidate's attitude towards children and young people - his or her ability to support the authority or College's agenda for safeguarding and promoting the welfare of children - gaps in the candidate's employment history - concerns or discrepancies arising from the information provided by the candidate and/or referee
+The candidate's attitude towards children and young people.

+- His or her ability to support the authority or College's agenda for safeguarding and promoting the welfare of children. - Gaps in the candidate's employment history. - Concerns or discrepancies arising from the information provided by the candidate and/or referee.

-Examples of Safeguarding Questions can be found in the Safer Recruitment Fie file on the Z: drive.
+Examples of Safeguarding Questions can be found in the Safer Recruitment Fie file on SharePoint.